Wednesday, April 27, 2016

 I have not had the plant long enough to judge how productive they are, growth was impressive in spring but so far very slow at other times.
 Determining productivity is my main objective in the next few years.

-I tried a few cups of tea from the leaves, it seemed to taste better than standard (Camellia sinensis) tea to me which I don't like much, it also didn't appear to be astringent like tea, but my perception could easily have been warped by my enthusiasm for this new discovery.
-There are (probably more objective) comments on the net saying it doesn't taste that good, to me this is a minor problem if you think producing your own caffeine is more desirable than getting the third world to grow it for you and having corporations ship it around the world for you.
+It doesn't seem to have a strong taste of anything to me, a bit like mild tea when dried.
+There are comments on the net saying it doesn't taste that good, to me this is a minor problem if you think producing your own caffeine is more desirable than getting the third world to grow it for you and having corporations ship it around the world for you.
 Plenty of tasty things could be grown and brewed with it to improve its rather bland, mild flavor if that's an issue.
 In my opinion almost any flavor associated with something addictive starts to taste mighty good over time, look at beer, tobacco or wine.

 I chewed the raw flowers (without swallowing) thinking they might be edible like the related Camellia japonica.
 After about a minute they produced a kind of burning sensation at the top of the mouth right at the back lasting about five minutes, tangy, perhaps like oxalic acid multiplied many times.
 I infer from this they are not edible raw.
 It is conceivable they'd be edible if dried and cooked as is apparently always done with Camellia japonica but I won't be trying that any time soon.